 Robert Parker Coffin Bridge, National Register-listed covered bridge in Long Grove, Illinois.

-The bridge was built in 1906 by the Joliet Bridge and Iron Company and originally operated without covering.
-A wooden enclosure was added in 1972 to help manage vehicle access and protection.
+The bridge was built in 1906 by the Joliet Bridge and Iron Company as an open steel structure with no covering at all.
+A wooden enclosure was added in 1972 to limit the clearance height and keep heavier vehicles from crossing.

 The bridge received its current name in honor of Robert Parker Coffin, an architect who served as Long Grove village president for over twenty years.